utksi/benchmarks/README.md

 # benchmarks
-benchmarks for VASP and other first principles codes
+Benchmarks for VASP and other first principles codes